Château de Losse: History

-The Castle
+The Château

 Such as we see it today it has remained unaltered since the 16th century, save for the wear of time.
 It was therefore listed as an Historical Monument in 1928.

 Its sole access is by the bridge over the moat and through a fortified gatehouse (the largest of its kind in France).

 In the courtyard, the façade of the Hall (1576) is an example of Renaissance architecture.
 Its characteristic features are carved in the golden stone of Périgord.

 On the riverside the grandiose terrace built on the cliff offers a view down the Vézère valley.

 The grand staircase with stone ornaments leads to rooms with sculpted mantelpieces.

 The Gardens

 In the "green rooms", as they were designed in the 17th century, flower beds, climbing roses and hornbeam line the walkways next to the castle.
 The balcony, dating from the 16th century, affords a view of the river.